SAP-samples/automation-pilot-examples/mass-stop-start-hana-coud/README.md

 ![List Parameters](assets/list-parameters.png)

 :warning: The commands in this example might cause downtime for a large amount of databases.
 Please make sure that you are not using them on productive systems.
 ## Requirements

 To use this example you'll need the following:

 * One or more HANA Cloud databases in the Cloud Foundry environment
-* Instance of [SAP Service Manager](https://help.sap.com/docs/service-manager/sap-service-manager/sap-service-manager) with plan *subaccount-admin* and a service key/binding
+* Instance of [SAP Service Manager](https://help.sap.com/docs/service-manager/sap-service-manager/sap-service-manager) with plan *subaccount-admin* and a service key/bindin with default configurations.
 * Platform user with *Space Developer* role in the spaces where the databases reside

 :warning: If you are planning to use SAP Universal ID, please keep [SAP Note 3085908](https://launchpad.support.sap.com/#/notes/3085908) in mind